How to recognise God’s presence when

 Well, firstly as Christians, we are called to care about our fellow human beings … indeed as much as we care about ourselves.
 That is made very clear to us within the Bible.
 This includes for example helping those who are in real need, in any way that we can.
 It can even involve us bringing non-Christians to our faith, through the process called evangelism.

 And bear in mind there are reasons for our involvement that particularly relate to what God wants.
-Of course he loves those people who are in need and can importantly demonstrate that love he does have for them, through ‘our ministry’.
+Of course the Lord loves those people who are in need.
+And he can importantly demonstrate that love, he does have for them, through ‘our ministry’.
 We are effectively working for him, and that can be made clear to them.
 And by and large, they appreciate our ‘good works’, and as such should also feel our Lord’s love through those works.

 God’s unconditional love to each and every one of us, sits at the VERY CORE of our beautiful religion.
 So why wouldn’t we want to help make that clear to anyone and everyone, especially those doing it tough.
 Or even those who haven’t yet come to know him.